Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

             -Password text field
             -horizontal rule
             -div element with
-                -left-float "Already Have an Account" text
+                -left-float "Already Have an Account" text.
                 -right-float "Sign-in" div connected to the sign-in page route.
             -HTML "Create Account" button verifies credentials do not already exist, if so routes to main page with login status, if not correct, displays approriate error message.

     * Data needed to render the page
-         * HTML/CSS templates
+         * HTML/CSS templates.
-         * Database of users and associated information
+         * Database of users and associated information.
-         * Objectives (Are these linked to achievements?)
+         * Objectives (Are these linked to achievements?).

     * Link destinations for the page
-        * WebApp upper-left logo returns to homepage
+        * WebApp upper-left logo returns to homepage.
-        * "Already Have An Account?" text links to login page
+        * "Already Have An Account?" text links to login page.
-        * "sign in Button" redirects to login homepage with user entered credentials
+        * "sign in Button" redirects to login homepage with user entered credentials.
-        * "Create Account" returns to main page with login status if info in valid
+        * "Create Account" returns to main page with login status if info in valid.
-        * "Create Account" if account exists or does not follow username/email/pw protocol, refresh page with appropriate message
+        * "Create Account" if account exists or does not follow username/email/pw protocol, refresh page with appropriate message.

     * List of tests for verifying the rendering of the page
-        * Test page appears correct to formatting
+        * Test page appears correct to formatting.
-        * Test that all routes work correctly, including route to login page
+        * Test that all routes work correctly, including route to login page.
-        * Test that users cannot create more than one account with the same credentials
+        * Test that users cannot create more than one account with the same credentials.
-        * Test new accounts are correctly logged into database
+        * Test new accounts are correctly logged into database.
-        * Test objectives appear correctly as shown and are the correct objectives
+        * Test objectives appear correctly as shown and are the correct objectives.

 <img src="TEAM_RESOURCES/Images_Milestone4/register.png" alt="Registration Page" width="500">